With one block, Giannis Antetokounmpo defined the NBA Finals, and possibly his career

 MILWAUKEE — The impossible often happens when belief isn’t a part of the equation, when preparation meets instinct and a drop of confidence in a split second — that streak of lightning named Giannis sensing the moment, sensing a championship.

-Devin Booker threw a pinpoint lob to DeAndre Ayton, Ayton in a full gather while the ball sailed over the two-time MVP’s head and Antetokounmpo in position to defend Booker’s drive but not Ayton.
+Devin Booker threw a pinpoint lob to DeAndre Ayton, Ayton in a full gather as the ball sailed over Giannis Antetokounmpo's head, leaving the two-time MVP in position to defend Booker’s drive but not Ayton.

-In a swoop, in an instant, he pushed off that ailing left knee, picked a spot on the backboard and prayed like hell that heaven would help him.
+In a swoop, in an instant, Antetokounmpo pushed off that ailing left knee, picked a spot on the backboard and prayed like hell that heaven would help him.

 “I thought I was gonna get dunked on, to be honest with you,” he admitted.
 “You risk it.
 You kind of feel it.
 I felt him rolling to the rim behind me, so I knew the only chance to get a stop is just jump toward the rim and try to cover that angle for him to score.”